AbdulrahmanGhitani/ASG.news/README.md

 1. Clone the repository: https://github.com/AbdulrahmanGhitani/ASG.news
 2. Navigate to the project directory: `ASG.news`
-3. Open the `index.html` file in your preferred web browser `use Live Server`.
+3. Open the `index.html` file in your preferred web browser `useing Live Server`.

 That's it!
 You should now be able to access the Awesome News Website locally.